-Plans are also being drawn up to guarantee the pension rights of civil servants and to provide some assurance of a right of settlement for Rhodesian whites in Europe and the United States. has not yet been worked out- the invitatin of Prime Minister American Embassy said today and there is some disagreement Fidel Castro; it was announced that it expected Angola to reamong African nations over here today. whether whites should be encouraged to leave or to stay-diplomats are convinced that rive on Wednesday to be guest An Embassy spokesman said whites must be induced to set-of honor at Cuba's National representatives of a "friendly the in time for a "moderate" Day on July 26.
-Mr. Neto is Government" acting as a go-be-black leadership to take con-expected to address the Nation-tween had informed the United trol.
-Otherwise, diplomats say, al Day rally to thank Cuba for States that the "prospects are the escalating war will produce its military and technical as good" for returning the body a radical Marxist black leader-sistance during the Angolan to Mr. Gearbart's home in Britain and possibly the United State Henry A. Kissinger and 1,500 guerrillas in Rhodesia, everybody.
-And if you end up which serves as Rhodesia's eco-nomic lifeline, has privately Prime Minis Another proposal involves a nomic lifeline, has privately Prime Minister James Cal-guaranteed floor price for a urged an internationally sup-laghan of Britain warned Rho- The Assistant Secretary of strongly State for African Affairs, Wil-Kissinger.
+Plans are also being drawn up to guarantee the pension rights of civil servants and to provide some assurance of a At the Invitation of Castro lar Movement for the Liberation of Angola Leader to Visit Cuba troops were reported to have fought on the side of the Popular Movement for Rhodesian whites in Europe and the United States. has not yet been worked out- the invitatin of Prime Minister American Embassy said today and there is some disagreement Fidel Castro; it was announced that it expected Angola to reamong African nations over here today. whether whites should be en- Britain and possibly the United State Henry A. Kissinger and 1,500 guerrillas in Rhodesia, everybody.
+And if you end up which serves as Rhodesia's eco-nomic lifeline, has privately Prime Minis Another proposal involves a nomic lifeline, has privately Prime Minister James Calguaranteed floor price for a urged an internationally sup-laghan of Britain warned Rho- The Assistant Secretary of strongly State for African Affairs, Wil-Kissinger.